Home of Operation Heat Shield Canada

 DR. Kelli elizabeth King, PH.D.

 Dr. Kelli E. King is currently a postdoctoral fellow within the Human and Environmental Physiology Research Unit (HEPRU) at the University of Ottawa.
-Kelli has recently completed her PhD at the University of Ottawa where her thesis examined the interplay of autophagy with other mechanisms associated with cellular stress in young and older adults in response to acute and repeated exposures to cold-water immersions.
+Kelli completed her PhD at the University of Ottawa where her thesis examined the interplay of autophagy with other mechanisms associated with cellular stress in young and older adults in response to acute and repeated exposures to cold-water immersions.
 Her recent research interests focus on the metabolic contributions during thermal stressors and the impact of heat and cold stress on cellular function.

 kking073@uottawa.ca